eunicepoh98/readme/Android/Android.md

 # Android

-Notes of components used, problems faced etc... when working on an Android project. (might be useful for reference for future projects).
+Notes of components used, problems faced etc... when working on an Android project. (might be useful *for reference* for future projects).

 Most of the explanations are taken from [here](https://developer.android.com/guide/index.html).
 Reference original site for detailed explanation.

-*Not 100% reliable, please google.
+> For reference, not 100% reliable, please google.

-Integrating libraries into project
+#### Integrating libraries into project
 - edit `build.gradle (Module:)`
     > dependencies: implementation ''